melharfi/Carta_V1.4.205/README.md

 Pour jouer en réseau il faut faire une redirection de port sur le routeur Need a port forwarding to use network
+Lost source code, only installer release is there